SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif changelog.md

 - Edittime/Windows: Added invalid parameter handler if none present to prevent sprintf and related issues, in Edittime/Runtime configs
 - Android/iOS: PostBuildTool libcrypto/libssl hack removed; now reads Additional Platform Files.txt from project directory, used to add to zip during Android/iOS building.
 - Android: Fixed char not being signed by default on ARMv7 arch, due to a strange compiler default.
 This may affect iOS too.
-- iOS: PostBuildTool has altered Objective-C wrapper so multiple DarkEdif extensions can co-exist in one iOS MFA.
+- iOS: ~~PostBuildTool has altered Objective-C wrapper so multiple DarkEdif extensions can co-exist in one iOS MFA.~~
+  This was intended, and frustratingly, was the main reason DarkEdif SDK v17 was released, but the PostBuildTool's internal Objective-C files were not updated for that; this was done in PostBuildTool v1.0.0.5, i.e. SDK v18.
 - iOS: Edif and Extension are now #defined to include extension name (with underscores), so they are not shared on iOS